Buzut/steroids/README.md

 After downloading the theme into your WordPress `themes/` directory, all you have to do is install other dependencies through npm with `npm install` and you're good to go.

-Processed CSS will be outputed to `styles/main-1.0.min.css` and processed JavaScript to `scripts/main.esm-1.0.min.js` & `scripts/main.iife-1.0.min.js`.
-The version number, `1.0` in this exemple, is defined in the package.json for easy cache invalidation.
+Processed CSS will be outputed to `styles/main-1.0.min.css` and processed JavaScript to `scripts/main.esm-1.0.0.min.js` & `scripts/main.iife-1.0.0.min.js`.
+The version number, `1.0.0` in this exemple, is defined via native npm versioning (set via command line or in package.json) for easy cache invalidation.

 * `npm run css:build:dev` to compile less files and add sourcemaps
 * `npm run css:build:prod` to build, prefix and minify styles